-The school was recognised to be an excellent example of:

-"how to embed the international dimension firmly into the curriculum".
+The school was recognised to be an excellent example of "how to embed the international dimension firmly into the curriculum".
 The International School Award Assessor stated "your application demonstrates clearly your continued commitment to understanding and applying the principles of international education in a creative and imaginative way.
-It also proudly showcases your international learning journey, including your achievements, and highlights the positive effects of your global learning on all stakeholders....Your relationship with your Chinese,

-Spanish and Mexican partner schools are impressiveYour ambassadorial role is potentially excellent and you have done well in your efforts to disseminate good practice through sharing the benefits of your experience and expertise with other schools on specific projects as part of your commitment to sustaining an international ethos in your school."
+It also proudly showcases your international learning journey, including your achievements, and highlights the positive effects of your global learning on all stakeholders....Your relationship with your Chinese, Spanish and Mexican partner schools are impressive Your ambassadorial role is potentially excellent and you have done well in your efforts to disseminate good practice through sharing the benefits of your experience and expertise with other schools on specific projects as part of your commitment to sustaining an international ethos in your school."

-For a number of years, we have enjoyed student exchange visits with our partner schools in China and Spain.
-We have created a partnership with a school in Smolensk, Russia.
-We are currently establishing a partnership with a school in New York.
-The main purpose of the exchange is to develop and deepen our knowledge, understanding and relationships with other schools across the world.
+For a number of years we have enjoyed bi-annual student exchange visits with our partnership school in China, The Shunde Number I Experimental Middle School.
+The main purpose of the exchange is to develop and deepen our partnership.
 We look forward to more inspirational exchange visits in the future.